Marketing Data Visualization: Making Numbers Speak

 - It can help them understand their customers better, as well as provide insights into what they should be doing

 - There are many types of data visualizations that you can use in your marketing strategy, and depending on the industry you choose, some may be more appropriate than others

-- For example, if you’re a healthcare provider with an interest in providing preventative care or treatment for chronic conditions, maps might work best because it allows patients to see how close various facilities are to them and where they need to go next
+- For example, if you’re a healthcare provider with interest in providing preventative care or treatment for chronic conditions, maps might work best because it allows patients to see how close various facilities are to them and where they need to go next

 - It can be used in many different ways, from the most basic charts and graphs to more complex animations and interactive visualizations

 - One of the best uses for data visualization is storytelling: using visuals that tell stories about how your business operates or communicates with customers